sudokoko/LDL/README.md

 # LDL

-LDL (Lighthouse Development Log) is a simple static site that describes all of our latest Lighthouse changes.
+LDL (Lighthouse Development Log), publicly referred to as the Lighthouse Wire, is a simple static site that facilitates engineer-led blog posts regarding the development progress of Project Lighthouse

+## License Information
+See the LICENSE file for license information.